annacakes281/annas-cookbook-blog/README.md

 Another Agile method I used were [Milestones](https://github.com/annacakes281/annas-cookbook-blog/milestones?state=closed) (this shows all closed milestones for the blog, the only open milestone is the future implementations as these have not been created yet).
 Using milestones helped to add each of the features into iterations of what features I wanted to have completed and by when, including adding beta deployment.

 - <strong>User Stories:</strong> <em> 13 issues total</em> I created this milestone just to store the User Stories, it wasn't a necessary thing to do however I thought it would be another quick and easy way to access all the User Stories from one place.
 This milestone was completed and closed.
-- <strong>Beta Release 1:</strong> <em> 8 issues total, 6 features, 2 deployments.</em> The purpose of this milestone was to get the basis of the blog up and running so that there was some sort of content avaliable to view, as well as the inital test beta deployment to ensure everything works correctly and then the test beta 1 to ensure all the features added were functioning as intended on deployment.
+- <strong>Beta Release 1:</strong> <em> 8 issues total, 6 features, 2 deployments.</em> The purpose of this milestone was to get the basis of the blog up and running so that there was some sort of content available to view, as well as the initial test beta deployment to ensure everything works correctly and then the test beta 1 to ensure all the features added were functioning as intended on deployment.
 This milestone was completed before the intended due date and closed.
 - <strong>Beta Release 2:</strong> <em> 9 issues total, 8 features, 1 deployment.</em> This milestone goes further into the 'Must Have' features for the blog, including a second beta test to ensure it is still working upon deployment.
 This milestone was completed before the intended due date and closed.
 - <strong>Beta Release 3:</strong> <em> 3 issues total, 2 features, 1 deployment.</em> This milestone has the final 2 features needed from the 'Must Have' section needed for the project as well as beta test 3 to ensure that the blog is still functioning as intended after adding the final 'Must Have' features.
 This milestone was completed before the intended due date and closed.
 - <strong>Should Have Features:</strong> <em>4 features.</em> This milestone contains all the 'Should Have' features for the blog that will be implemented once the 'Must Have' features from Beta Releases 1-3 were completed.
 This milestone was completed and closed.
 - <strong>Could Have Features:</strong> <em>3 issues total, 2 features, 1 deployment.</em> This milestone contains all the 'Could Have' features for the blog that will be implemented once the 'Must Have' features from Beta Releases 1-3 and 'Should Have' features were completed.
 This milestone also has a final beta 4 deployment to ensure that all the new features are working as intended on deployment.
 This milestone was completed and closed.
 - <strong>Future Implementations:</strong> <em>3 features.</em> This milestone contains features that will be implemented in a future iteration of the project.
-These featuresnot being added do not have an affect on how the current blog functions.
+These features not being added do not have an affect on how the current blog functions.
 This milestone has not been completed and is still currently open.
-- <strong>Alpha Release:</strong> <em>3 issues total, 2 admin, 1 deployment.</em> This milestone contains the final deployment of the project, once testing has been completed, as well as some final administation for the project.
+- <strong>Alpha Release:</strong> <em>3 issues total, 2 admin, 1 deployment.</em> This milestone contains the final deployment of the project, once testing has been completed, as well as some final administration for the project.
 This milestone was completed and closed.

 ## **Features**